WANT TO EARN EXTRA MONEY?

 5. Take some Financial Risks

-Stereotypical thinking assumes that women are more demure and quieter and don’t want to make waves.
+Stereotypical thinking assumes that women are more demure and quiet and don’t want to make waves.
 Sometimes we, as women, were brought up that way and sometimes old habits die hard.

 So, it’s time to break old standards and start taking more financial risks.